The Design of the Graduate Program

 - Spirituality and Wellness in Systems (18 credit hours)

 - Theology Core Courses (12 credit hours)

 - Integrating Project (3 credit hours).

-Spiritual and Pastoral Care in Systems Core - 18 hours
+Spirituality and Wellness in Systems Core - 18 hours

 RPS 510Socio-Ecological Dimensions of Pastoral Care (3)

 RPS 560Pastoral Care & Counseling (3)

 Seminar in Scripture - Choose One (3)